-The current mix of future land use categories is generally sufficient in this area to support the character of the neighborhood, which is more rural in nature than most areas within the City of Clearwater.
 The residential neighborhood abutting to the east is a larger lot subdivision (between approximately 15,000 - 19,000 square feet on average) compared to many subdivisions in the city.
 Although institutional uses can be compatible within and near residential areas, the scale and operational characteristics of the use are important factors.
-The request as submitted does not demonstrate how the expansion of Institutional (I) future land use by an additional 2.618 acres, as proposed in the amendment, would not adversely affect the community character and quality of life of the overall neighborhood.
+The request as submitted does not demonstrate how the expansion of the Institutional (I) District by an additional 2.618 acres, as proposed in the amendment, would not adversely affect the community character and quality of life of the overall neighborhood.
 While there are properties that are designated Institutional (I) in the vicinity, the largest is Sylvan Abbey funeral home and church which has direct access to Sunset Point Road, a minor arterial road.
 CR 193 is a two-lane, undivided local road that lacks sidewalks.
 There are several challenges along CR 193, most notably that it is a short dead-end road with no obvious solutions or opportunities to build a connection through a second outlet.
 As detailed below in the Public Facilities review, development of the subject site would likely lead to degradation of CR 193.
 A transportation management plan or traffic impact study would be required depending on the number of trips a development proposal adds to the road network.
 The Paul B. Stephens School and the existing church likely use a large portion of the roadway's maximum capacity, and additional development would further strain the roadway.
-Staff is concerned that the expansion of the Institutional (I) future land use designation would allow additional development that is out of character or would have negative impacts in the area.
+Staff is concerned that the expansion of the Institutional (I) zoning district would allow additional development that would adversely impact the adjacent residential neighborhoods, diminish the scenic qualities of the CR 193 area, and negatively impact of the movement of the residents who live in the adjacent neighborhood.

-The request is inconsistent with the goals, objectives and policies of the Clearwater Comprehensive Plan and does not further said plan as indicated above.
+The request is inconsistent with the goals, objectives and policies of the Clearwater Comprehensive Plan and conflicts with said plan and the Community Development Code as indicated above.